inorton/gitlab-emulator/README.md

 __glp__ is a recent tool added to explore and manage real pipelines, it supports downloading of artifacts and triggering of pipelines on the server.
 It also supports generation of subsets of a pipeline and either running those on a temporary branch or outputting to a file.
 Aside from this last feature, _glp_ has been surpassed by the recent _glab_ [glab CLI project](https://gitlab.com/gitlab-org/cli) which you should use if you want to manage pipelines on a real server.

+__gitlab-py-runner__ is a basic shell runner intended to support systems that cannot run Golang apps such as AIX or HPUX or embedded systems on uncommon architectures.

 Supported Gitlab v14.2+ features:

  * `needs` can use any job regardless of the `stage` value